tao-l/CS262_project/README.md

-# CS262_project: PPAPD -- P2P Ascending Price Distributed Auction
+# CS262 Project: PPAPD -- P2P Ascending Price Distributed Auction

-Project presentation and final report is in the `Presentables` folder.
-Below complements to two files with technical details and code demonstrations.
+Project presentation and final report are in the `Presentables` folder.
+Below complements the two files with technical details and code demonstrations.

 # Running the Programs